Wilco: Summerteeth and the Mermaid Avenue sessions (1997–2000)

 Despite these conflicts, the album was released on June 23, 1998, and sold over 277,000 copies.
 The album received rave reviews from Robert Christgau and Rolling Stone, and was nominated for a Grammy Award for Best Contemporary Folk Album.
 Last accessed July 14, 2007.
 It also placed fourth on the Pazz & Jop critics poll for 1998.
 After the album was released, Bob Egan was replaced by multi-instrumentalist Leroy Bach.

 After the completion of the Mermaid Avenue sessions, Wilco returned to Spicewood to complete their third studio album, Summerteeth.
 Unlike previous Wilco and Uncle Tupelo recordings, the album featured a lot of overdubbing with Pro Tools.
 Stirratt and Coomer were concerned with the production, since it reduced their involvement in the music.
 According to Stirratt:

 The story of Summerteeth is Jay bought a Mellotron and he was going to use it, no matter what.
 It was lovely, but it was overdone.
 Once they got going on the overdubs, they didn't stop.
 And nobody in the band stepped up to stop the madness ...
 It reminds me of Heart of Darkness, where you knowingly extend the creative process for the purpose of exploration or redemption, or whatever it is you're looking for.

 During 1999, Warner Brothers was looking to help repay a $16 billion debt acquired during the recent merger of parent company Warner Communications with Time Inc. As a result, Warner's imprints were under pressure to produce musical acts that would yield hit records.
 The head of Reprise, Howie Klein, who had previously authorized the release of Being There as a double album, was willing to let Wilco produce Summerteeth without label input.
 When Klein played the album for Reprise's A&R department, however, they demanded a radio single for the album.
 Wilco agreed to do this "once and once only" and recorded a radio-friendly version of "Can't Stand It" at the request of David Kahne, the head of the A&R department.
 The single version of "Can't Stand It" failed to cross over from Triple-A radio to alternative rock stations.
-Consequently, the album sold only 200,000 copies, significantly less than Being There.
-This was despite critical acclaim; the album placed eighth on the Pazz & Jop critics' poll for 1999.
+The album sold only 200,000 copies, significantly less than Being There despite critical acclaim; the album placed eighth on the Pazz & Jop critics' poll for 1999.

 After the release of Summerteeth, the band resumed the Mermaid Avenue sessions.
 Although they had recorded enough material for a second release in 1998, Wilco recorded a few new songs for Mermaid Avenue Vol. II.
 "Someday Some Morning Sometime," featuring a vibraphone filtered through a space echo, was identified by Tweedy as being the "piece to the puzzle" towards the creation of their fourth studio album.
 The album was released on May 30, 2000, and was the last release from the sessions.
 The remainder of the sessions were released in 2012 as Mermaid Avenue Vol. III, also part of Mermaid Avenue: The Complete Sessions.